raphael-najee-monteiro/konamiJS/README.md

 # konamiJS
-Make your site more fun and interactive with a small framework that lets you add Konami code functionality easily.
+Add some fancy Konami code functionality to your site.

 ##Usage